kagisearch/kagi-docs/docs/kagi/community-addons/index.md

 [Alfred](https://www.alfredapp.com/) is a MacOS utility for adding custom hotkeys, actions, and more.

 - [Kagi Alfred Workflow](https://github.com/david-ros/kagi-alfred-workflow): Collection of custom keywords to instantly open Kagi
+- [FastGPT Alfred Workflow](https://github.com/david-ros/fastgpt-alfred-workflow): Access our [FastGPT API](../api/fastgpt.md) from your desktop using Alfred.